MelvrickLee/BRG-28-ISEA-/README.md

 ls -la displays more information on ls.
 But i do not know what the information is presenting as of yet.

+The difference between nano and gedit/featherpad is that nano uses CLI whilst the latter uses GUI to edit text.
+As this is the case, i will not be able to edit the text using gedit if i only have a remote terminal prompt.